 Feminist Movement to End Gender Violence

 The movement against gender based violence recognizes that violence is a learned, gendered, and institutionally supported behavior, and targets the sources of violence rather than accepting the world as it is.
-It must also address issues of racism, classism, and heterosexism in order to effectively confront the gender-informed violence and oppression that affect the lives of men and women.
-To do so, the feminist movement aims to reframe masculinity, combat patriarchy, foster social justice, engage in activism and media advocacy to change social norms, influence commercial sectors, and impact public policy.
+It must also address issues of racism, classism, and hetero-sexism in order to effectively confront the gender-informed violence and oppression that affect the lives of all people.
+To do so, the feminist movement aims to re-frame masculinity, combat patriarchy, foster social justice, engage in activism and media advocacy to change social norms, influence commercial sectors, and impact public policy.

 Men Against Violence Groups

-There are many men’s organizations that are powerfully contributing to the movement to end gender violence.
-Check out these national men’s organizations that support the feminist movement to end violence against women:
+There are many men’s organizations that are powerfully contributing to the movement to end men’s violence against women, nonbinary and genderqueer individuals.
+Check out these national men’s organizations that support the feminist movement to end gender based violence: